 Surgery is the treatment most often prescribed for dogs with extradural and intradural-extramedullary spinal tumors.
 These primary growths have a better outcome than tumors that are due to cancer in another part of the body.

-But, in every case the process is has many risks.
+But, in every case the process has many risks.
 A vet must decide if the tumor can be fully removed without injuring the spinal cord.

 The number of tumors.